juancarlospaco/nim-easings/README.md

-# nim-easings
+# Easings

-Robert Penner Easing Functions for Nim
+- Robert Penner Easing Functions for Nim, adapted from http://robertpenner.com/easing
+- See `runnableExamples` for examples.
+All `func` take and return `float`.